Zapf Scholarship Fund

 in middle of page was lettered, then cut in paper, by Gudrun

 Zapf von Hesse.
-Alphabet at bottom lettered by Hermann Zapf.
+Alphabets at bottom by Hermann Zapf.

 Hermineh Miller (pictured) and Jordenne Ferrington gave a free

 workshop on the Foundational hand at the Capital Children's Museum

 ~ Washington Calligraphers Guild home page ~ About the Guild ~

 ~ Meetings, Classes & Workshops ~ Scripsit, the WCG journal ~